urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Can be used to reference methods or properties of any parent clas

 Polymorphism
-  Means that the same method signature from an interface or a class can have different implementations thanks to inheritance and @Override annotation
+  Means that the same method signature from an interface or a class
+    can have different implementations thanks to inheritance and @Override annotation

 Method override
-  It happens when a method supersede another method with the same name, from an interface that is implementing or a parent class that is inheriting
+  It happens when a method supersede another method with the same name,
-  Calling an overriding method in an object of this class will execute the class implementation, not its parent nor interface implementation
+    from an interface that is implementing or a parent class that is inheriting Calling an overriding method in an object of this class will execute the class implementation, not its parent nor interface implementation

+Inheritance rules
+  When we create instance of a child class, its parent class is firstly created Fields of the parent class are not overriden by the child class, only methods are overriden When a variable with reference type of Parent and Child object type is created,
+    parent instance fields and child methods are accessed

 Method overload
   Allows you to create methods with the same signature, but that take different parameters and have different implementation